sabre-io/sabre.io/source/dav/install.md

 Requirements
 ------------

-You will need a recent version of PHP.
-SabreDAV currently requires PHP 5.4

 SabreDAV runs on any PHP-capable webserver.
 For maximum compatibility, apache 2 with mod_php is recommended.
 This is especially true if you plan to a file server.
 Card- and CalDAV servers run fine through FastCGI as well.